TylerSw1ft/Helpful-computer-wiki/Recommended-Hardware.md

 Generally speaking, all HDDs that lack a workload rating have the same reliability.
 The only 2.5 in HDDs with workload ratings are ≥ 15 mm thick, which means they consume (nearly) as much space as a 3.5 in HDD.
 Also, I have no experience with the former.
 Ergo, they are omitted here.

-Western Digital's UltraStar DC HC550 *should* be recommendable, but it [lacks a spec sheet](https://www.reddit.com/r/hardware/comments/e0bkwe/no_datasheets_and_contradictory_product_brochures/).

 ### 3.5 in

 Get the 512e models of these, or the 4Kn models if the former are unavailable.
 Do NOT buy 512n: